 3. Drain the water

-😲 Where to drain water: storm drains are not a good place to drain as it has a negative impact on the environment.
+😲 Where to drain water: storm drains in Canada are not a good place to drain as it has a negative impact on the environment.
 Many people drain onto the grass; however, if you opt to do this, you will need to continually move the hose to prevent flooding.

 How to drain a hot tub with a garden hose?